you are being redirected

 romania

-Given the significant difference of capitalisation requirements – RON 200 (approx. EUR 45) for LLCs compared to RON 90,000 for joint-stock companies (approx. EUR 19,500), the LLC is currently the most popular form of company.
+Given the significant difference of capitalisation requirements – RON 1 (approx. EUR 0.2) for LLCs compared to RON 90,000 for joint-stock companies (approx. EUR 18,000), the LLC is currently the most common legal form of start-up.

-Although more rigid in respect to funding (i.e. LLCs cannot issue bonds and their shares cannot be publicly traded) and exit options (i.e. transfers of shares to third parties require pre-approval of the other shareholders and are subject to a 30-day opposition term), LLCs offer a simpler corporate governance structure and hence a lighter operating burden, which makes them more suitable for closely held businesses or ownership vehicles.
+Although more rigid in respect to funding (i.e. LLCs cannot issue bonds and their shares cannot be publicly traded) and exit options (i.e. transfers of shares to third parties require the approval of shareholders holding at least 3/4 of the LLCs share capital, unless provided otherwise in the articles of association), LLCs offer a less formalistic, simpler corporate governance structure and, therefore, a lighter operating burden, which makes them more suitable for closely held businesses or ownership vehicles.

 slovenia